seanjun21/seanjun-dev.to/blog-posts/from-a-chemist-to-a-programmer-my-story/from-a-chemist-to-a-programmer-my-story.md

 > "You are pretty much worthless."

 I guess he (my friend's boss) was right.
-I mean, they were looking for a C# developer and I was this JavaScript guy with no ASP .NET background.
+I mean, they were looking for a C# developer and I was this JavaScript guy with no ASP.NET background.
 But, still… that hurt me.

 # October - November 2016